ahmednawar1997/ALS-Website/frontend.md

 Frontend Tasks:

 	General:
-		*navbar contents should be consistant across all pages *Gallery page to be removed from navbar
+		*navbar contents should be consistant across all pages -- done (beltagy) *Gallery page to be removed from navbar

 	Home page: